Skip to content

 • Router: Centralized navigation logic and route definitions

-• Service Locators: Riverpod providers for dependency injection
+• Service Locators: @riverpod providers for dependency injection

 • Configuration: Optional flavor configuration and app-wide settings